MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 ## <span id="BinScope"></span><span id="binscope"></span><span id="BINSCOPE"></span>Check code with BinScope Binary Analyzer

-**Security checklist item \#15:** *Follow these steps to use BinScope to double check compile and build options are configured to minimize known security issues.*
+**Security checklist item \#15:** *Follow these steps to use BinScope to double check that compile and build options are configured to minimize known security issues.*

 Use BinScope to examine application binary files to identify coding and building practices that can potentially render the application vulnerable to attack or to being used as an attack vector.

-For more information, see this [BinScope Binary Analyzer TechNet Video](https://technet.microsoft.com/video/binscope-binary-analyzer.aspx) and the word documents available as part of the tool download.
+For more information, see [BinScope Binary Analyzer TechNet Video](https://technet.microsoft.com/video/binscope-binary-analyzer.aspx) and the word documents available as part of the tool download.

-Follow these steps to validate that the code you are shipping has includes common security compile options properly configured.
+Follow these steps to validate that the code you are shipping has includes common security compile options properly configured:

-1. Download BinScope Analyzer and related documents from here: <https://www.microsoft.com/download/details.aspx?id=44995>
+1. Download BinScope Analyzer and related documents from here: <https://www.microsoft.com/download/details.aspx?id=44995>.

 2. Review the *BinScope Getting Started Guide* that you downloaded.